 Enough with the hard, why travelling with gifted kids is the best!

 I think in some ways, I may have it easier travelling with my kid than most parents do with similarly aged kiddos.
 For one, his reasoning skills are high for his age in most cases.
 I can usually explain to him why he needs to stay with mommy, or why we can’t do something that we hoped.
 He was an early reader, which meant I didn’t really have to entertain him while travelling after he was 2.
 I just give him headphones and a book and bam!
 Mama can nap.
 He loves to learn, so bringing him to art galleries and museums is always a winning activity.
 And if there’s an audio guide, ha!
 We’re laughing.
 Always get the audio guide, even if it’s just a scavenger hunt for your kids to find the numbers and press them!
-On our last vacation I had a chance to observe kids who were and weren’t given audio guides, and my unofficial statistic is that kids with audioguides are better behaved and more engaged.
+On our last vacation I had a chance to observe kids who were and weren’t given audio guides, and my unofficial statistic is that kids with audioguides are more engaged.